VishnuThurvas/Cipher-Converter/README.md

 # Cipher-Converter

 ## Overview
 Welcome to the Cipher-Converter project!
 This tool is designed to convert text into various cipher formats, ensuring secure communication.
-Developed during my Hack with Ethics Internship, this project demonstrates the fundamentals of cryptography and ethical hacking.
+Developed during my Hack with Ethics Internship, this project demonstrates the fundamentals of cryptography.

 ## Features
 - **Multiple Cipher Support:** Convert text using different ciphers such as Caesar, Vigenère, and more.